idiap/bob/src/python/measure/doc/index.rst

 .. code-block:: python

-  torch.measure.plot.epc(dev_neg, dev_pos, test_neg, test_pos, npoints,
+  bob.measure.plot.epc(dev_neg, dev_pos, test_neg, test_pos, npoints,
       color=(0,0,0), linestyle='-')

 Fine-tunning
 ============

-The methods inside :py:mod:`torch.measure.plot` are only provided as a `Matplotlib`_ wrapper to equivalent methods in :py:mod:`torch.measure` that can only calculate the points without doing any plotting.
+The methods inside :py:mod:`bob.measure.plot` are only provided as a `Matplotlib`_ wrapper to equivalent methods in :py:mod:`bob.measure` that can only calculate the points without doing any plotting.
 You may prefer to tweak the plotting or even use a different plotting system such as gnuplot.
-Have a look at the implementations at :py:mod:`torch.measure.plot` to understand how to use the |project| methods to compute the curves and interlace that in the way that best suites you.
+Have a look at the implementations at :py:mod:`bob.measure.plot` to understand how to use the |project| methods to compute the curves and interlace that in the way that best suites you.